-- Assessment report of existing SO/AC/NomCom continuous improvement efforts. - 2.
-Guiding principles to define good practices. - Principles and criteria for a selfassessment to be conducted by SO/AC/NomCom and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NomCom based on good practices. - Operational guidelines for the selfassessment. - 5.
-Guidelines for the evaluation by future review teams.
+c.
+In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NomCom based on good practices.

-implemented as part of ongoing continuous improvement efforts.
+i.
+This should incorporate relevant outputs from previous Organizational Reviews and improvements implemented as part of ongoing continuous improvement efforts.

-- d.
-Develop operational guidelines for the self-assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. - e.
-Develop guidelines for the evaluation by future review teams. - Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed. - ii.
+d.
+Develop operational guidelines for the self-assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable.

+e.
+Develop guidelines for the evaluation by future review teams.

+i.
+Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed.

+ii.
 Consider what additional fact finding is needed to inform the evaluation by future review teams.